Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

     up to match the board settings.
 Adjust the local area connection properties by opening your network connections.

-    a.
-Right-click the local area connection that is linked to the XC702 board and select Properties.
+    -  Right-click the local area connection that is linked to the XC702 board and select Properties.

-    b.
-In the Local Area Connection Properties dialog box, select **Internet Protocol Version 4 (TCP/IPv4)** from the item list and select **Properties**.
+    -  In the Local Area Connection Properties dialog box, select **Internet Protocol Version 4 (TCP/IPv4)** from the item list and select **Properties**.

-    c.
-Select **Use the following IP address** and set the following
+    -  Select **Use the following IP address** and set the following
         values:

         ```